-Arizona Democratic Rep. Krysten Sinema still wants the Obama administration to push back the deadline for exchange enrollment even further.
+Arizona Democratic Rep. Kyrsten Sinema still wants the Obama administration to push back the deadline for exchange enrollment even further.

 Sinema sent a letter to Obamacare administrator Marilyn Tavenner, head of the Centers for Medicare and Medicaid Services, to argue for another delay several days after federally-run Obamacare exchanges had closed.
 She did not mention an end-date for her proposed deadline delay.